MicrosoftDocs/azure-devops-docs/docs/user-guide/source-control.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-A source control system (also called a *version control* system) allows developers to collaborate on code and track changes made to the code base.
+A source control system, also called a *version control* system, allows developers to collaborate on code and track changes.
 Source control is an essential tool for multi-developer projects.

 Our systems support two types of source control: Git (distributed) and Team Foundation Version Control (TFVC).
 TFVC is a centralized, client-server system.
 In both Git and TFVC, you can check in files and organize files in folders, branches, and repositories.

-You manage your repos, branches, and other code development operations from **Azure Repos**.
+Manage your repos, branches, and other code development operations from **Azure Repos**.

 ![Repos, code GitHub](_img/code-git-hub.png)